jovsa/jtorch/docs/module.md

 ## Composite Operators

-These operators use the mathematical primatives and listwise operators.
+These operators use the mathematical and listwise operators as building blocks.
 These are mainly used to tests the listwise operators.

 * negList
   * Use the `map` to apply `neg` to each element in a list.